-Starting a day with an egg and spinach breakfast like this, nice and consistent packed with nutrition and nutrients it’s how any day should start.
+Starting a day with eggs with spinach breakfast like this, nice and consistent packed with nutrition and nutrients it’s how any day should start.
 This is how I feel and even if you are to have it a little later, prepare it and have it for brunch.

-a good nutritious breakfast or brunch would be a lot better that a rushed, sugar packed one.
+a good nutritious breakfast or brunch would be a lot better than a rushed, sugar-packed one.
 Agree?
-Just looking at my kids, if I was to allow them choose their breakfast every day it will without a doubt be a sweet version.
+Just looking at my kids, if I was to allow them to choose their breakfast every day it will without a doubt be a sweet version.
 The easy option and sadly, it’ll be the same boring cereals most days.

 This is not because they don’t eat stuff, no!
 It’s simply out of comfort, it’s quick, it’s sweet, it’s convenient but it’s ultimately The reality is – it is pretty unhealthy.

 eggs with spinach Breakfast vs a sweet version